 Is it ok to leave the course and accommodation early?

 Some international participants do have to leave early to catch a flight during the last day of the course, but we recommend that you time your journeys so that you don't miss anything!
-Many classes will share their work in an informal sharing on the last Thursday or Friday and it's a great chance to perform sequences and/or choreography you've been working on and to see what everyone else has been up to too.
+Many sessions will share their work in an informal sharing on the last Thursday or Friday and it's a great chance to perform sequences and/or choreography you've been working on and to see what everyone else has been up to too.

 When will I receive full information regarding the course?

 Bookings are taken through our Online Shop.
-An automated booking confirmation email is generated and sent to you to confirm your payment and your class selections.
+An automated booking confirmation email is generated and sent to you to confirm your payment and your sessions selections.
 You can download a copy of the Dance Summer School Information Pack from our Booking Information page.
 This includes everything you need to know before the start of the course.

 My payment has been processed; does this mean that the course will definitely go ahead?